prometeo-cloud/ocp_manage_tenant/README.md

           - name: DEV
             description: "Development environment"
             displayName: Development
+            cpu: 2
+            memory: 1
           - name: TEST
             description: "Functional Test environment"
             displayName: "Functional Test"
+            cpu: 2
+            memory: 1
           - name: DEMO
             description: "Demo environment"
             displayName: Demonstration
+            cpu: 2
+            memory: 1
         tenant_name: Tenant_A
 ```

+**Note**: role bindings for admin and view roles will be creating in OCP mapping to the following directory group names:
+- **tenant_name-project_name-admins**: for the OCP admin role.
+- **tenant_name-project_name-users**: for the OCP view role.

+This role however, does not create the directory groups, this is done by [ocp_manage_tenant_ldap](../ocp_manage_tenant_ldap).

+This role, also create hard resource quotas for vCPUs and memory on projects in the tenant.

+The playbook [cfg_ocp_manage_tenant](../cfg_ocp_manage_tenant), aggregates the two roles above and should be the default choice for managing tenant spaces.

 <a name="delete_projects"></a>
 ## How to delete projects from a tenant space [[up](#toc)]